LoboaTeresa/AI-Trainer/README.md

 - [ ] Add automatic rep counting.
 - [ ] Add exercise classification/identification.
 - [ ] Add a web/mobile app to make it more user friendly.
+- [ ] Analyze the the position of the barbell.

 ## 👥  Acknowledgements
 [Back to Top](#️-less-pain-more-gain-lift-weights-with-your-ai-trainer-️️)